Make Sure Winter Left No Lasting Damage to your Vehicle

 - Checks to exterior car lights

-Add a FREE Pre-Journey Check to your basket when you make any online purchase at PTA Garage Services.
+Add a Pre-Journey Check to your basket when you make any online purchase at PTA Garage Services.

 For further information on vehicle maintenance contact your local PTA Garage Services branch where our trained specialists will be able to offer further advice and guidance.